-Fiscal Year 2020 and 2021 Appropriated Expenditures.
-State expenditures are categorized for budget and appropriation purposes under ten functional headings, with expenditures by agency generally shown as subheadings in the following functional categories: Human Services; Education, Libraries and Museums; Non-Functional (debt service and miscellaneous expenditures including fringe benefits); Health and Hospitals; Corrections; General Government; Judicial; Regulation and Protection; Conservation and Development; and
+Fiscal Year 2022 and 2023 Appropriated Expenditures.
+State expenditures are categorized for budget and appropriation purposes under ten functional headings, with expenditures by agency generally shown as subheadings in the following functional categories: Human Services; Education, Libraries and Museums; Non-Functional (debt service and miscellaneous expenditures including fringe benefits); Health and Hospitals; Corrections; General Government; Judicial; Regulation and Protection; Conservation and Development; and Legislative.

-Legislative.
 State expenditures for Department of Transportation functions are generally paid from the Special Transportation Fund, although minor expenditures for transportation related expenditures are occasionally paid from the General Fund.
 See - OTHER FUNDS, DEBT AND LIABILITIES - Special Transportation Fund and Debt herein.

-The adopted budget and final financial statutory basis results for Fiscal Year 2020 and the adopted and estimated (as of December 31, 2020) budget for Fiscal Year 2021 are included as Appendix II-E. A summary of appropriated General Fund expenditures for Fiscal Years 2020 and 2021 is set forth below.
+The adopted budgets for Fiscal Year 2022 and 2023 are included as Appendix II-E. A summary of appropriated General Fund expenditures for Fiscal Years 2022 and 2023 is set forth below.